japila-books/spark-sql-internals/docs/hive/spark-sql-hive-metastore.md

 In order to use an external Hive metastore you should do the following:

 .
-Enable Hive support in link:SparkSession-Builder.md#enableHiveSupport[SparkSession] (that makes sure that the Hive classes are on CLASSPATH and sets link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] internal configuration property to `hive`)
+Enable Hive support in SparkSession-Builder.md#enableHiveSupport[SparkSession] (that makes sure that the Hive classes are on CLASSPATH and sets spark-sql-StaticSQLConf.md#spark.sql.catalogImplementation[spark.sql.catalogImplementation] internal configuration property to `hive`)

-. link:spark-sql-StaticSQLConf.adoc#spark.sql.warehouse.dir[spark.sql.warehouse.dir] required?
+. spark-sql-StaticSQLConf.md#spark.sql.warehouse.dir[spark.sql.warehouse.dir] required?

 .
 Define <<hive.metastore.warehouse.dir, hive.metastore.warehouse.dir>> in <<hive-site.xml, hive-site.xml>> configuration resource

 .
-Check out link:SharedState.md#warehousePath[warehousePath]
+Check out SharedState.md#warehousePath[warehousePath]

 .
 Execute `./bin/run-example sql.hive.SparkHiveExample` to verify Hive configuration